Well, in Whoville, they say,

 When a bad guy turns good.
 This usually makes for a good plot, for three reasons:

-- It lets them reintroduce the villain as a "darker, edgier" hero.
+- It lets the writer reintroduce the villain as a "darker, edgier" hero.

 - It reinforces a desired notion of the inherent goodness within people.